 The College of Business Administration is an institutional member of the Graduate Management Admission Council (GMAC®), an association of leading graduate business schools around the world.
 GMAC meets the needs of business schools and students through an array of products, services, and programs; it serves as a primary resource of information about quality graduate management education.
 GMAC believes that business and management are critical to the economic and social well-being of people worldwide.
 GMAC provides information and insights to improve decision making about the discovery and evaluation of talent through assessment in business education around the world.
 GMAC members are distinguished by the quality of their students and programs, and by providing services that enhance student academic and professional success.
 Worldwide, a total of 183 business schools are GMAC member-schools, of which six are from the University of California system and two are from the California State University system.
 The CBA is also a member of the MBA Roundtable and the MBA Career Services Council.

-Since 2009, the CBA has been awarded three Palms by Eduniversal, which is a French company specializing in higher education that was founded in 1994.
+Since 2009, the CBA has been recognized by Eduniversal, which is a French company specializing in higher education that was founded in 1994.
 This year, the CBA has been awarded 2 Palmes, and ranks 14th worldwide in this Good Business School category.
 Eduniversal’s goal is to provide students around the world with information about the Best 1,000 Business Schools in 154 countries over nine regions across five continents.
 Eduniversal offers students a ranking that reflects the international dimension of each school and enables students to make the best decision regarding where to pursue their education.
 Eduniversal Palms indicate the level of international reputation and are awarded by a twelve-member International Scientific Committee that compiles the list of criteria and includes assessments made by business school Deans.